gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.InformationAddress.md

 > `optional` **city**: `string`

-- Name of the city, e.g. Mumbai
+- Name of the city, e.g. Mumbai.

 ***